ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/style-the-app.md

 }
 ```

 They would also like the select component to have a nice box around the down-arrow shape.
 This is in the shadow DOM so we need to use a different technique.
 In this case, we can use Shadow Parts to modify the select.
+Have a look at the select we have in the tasting notes editor modal if you would like to see how this looks before and after the change.

 ```css
 ion-select::part(icon) {